githubtraining/uploading-your-local-project/course-details.md

 You'll know the answers to questions like:

-- How to I move my existing project to GitHub?
+- How do I move my existing project to GitHub?
 - How do I add version control to my project?
 - How do I enable collaboration with others?